Jenn-Air Wall Oven Sabbath Mode and F3 Error Code Troubleshooting Guide

 Locating the RTD Sensor

 On most Jenn-Air wall ovens, the RTD probe is mounted inside the oven cavity on the right side wall, approximately 4–6 inches up from the oven floor.
-It appears as a small metal tube (about 1/2 inch in diameter and 3–4 inches long) with a two-wire connector at its base exiting the oven cavity through a small opening.
-The sensor is held in place by a single setscrew or clip.
+It appears as a small metal tube (about 1/2 inch in diameter and 3–4 inches long) with a two-wire connector at its base.
+The sensor is secured by a single setscrew or clip.

 Testing Procedure

-- Power off and unplug the oven.
-Confirm no power is present with a non-contact voltage detector.
+- Switch off the oven’s circuit breaker and tag the panel.
+Ensure no power is present with a non-contact voltage detector.

 - Allow the oven to cool to room temperature.
 Sensor readings are temperature-dependent; you need a baseline at ambient conditions.